Project Jukebox Survey

 The <NN> Cannery employed hundreds of residents and thousands of transient workers who produced more canned salmon than any cannery in Alaska.
 Over time, these cannery people developed unique identities and stories, which today remain little known or understood.
 This project aims to shed light on the lives of the cannery people and why they matter today.The oral histories include the perspective of people who worked at the cannery in various capacities, including fish processors, laundry and kitchen workers, machinists, office administrative staff, and superintendents, as well as commercial fisherman and local village residents.
 These oral histories demonstrate the diversity of cannery workers and honors their contributions as a labor force.

 The oral histories are part of the larger <NN> Cannery History Project that includes development of an exhibit about the cannery and cannery workers, nomination of the cannery to the National Register of Historic Places, and a digital storytelling project.
 The hope is to create broader public understanding of and appreciation for the importance of canneries of this type to Alaska's economic, social, and cultural history.
-The jukebox component of the project has been funded by the National Park Service Maritime Heritage Grant Program.
+The jukebox component of the project was completed in 2019 with funding from the National Park Service Maritime Heritage Grant Program.
+The information in this project reflects the context of the original creation date.
+Some information may now be out of date.

 Brad Angasan is originally from South Naknek, Alaska.
 He is the grandson of Vera and Trefon Angasan, Sr. and the son of Trefon Angasan, Jr. His father moved the family to Anchorage in 1975, when he began work at the Bristol Bay Native Corporation.
 However, Brad grew up playing around the <NN> Cannery in South Naknek, and has strong family ties to the community and the cannery, as he and many of his relatives worked there.
 Brad has also worked as a commercial fisherman since the age of...
 Read More